 What is your refund policy?

 Full payment is required for on-line registration.
 Calleva includes a NON-REFUNDABLE 10% registration fee as part of your camp tuition.
-This fee helps with administrative costs related to processing, database, systems needed to support camp registration.
+This fee helps with administrative costs related to our processing system, database management, and other functions that support camp registration.

 - Cancellations BEFORE May 1 | Receive a 50% refund